 - Active vocalist and band leader

-- Performances/recordings with Paul Bley, Jimmy Giuffre, Harvie Swartz, and John LaPorta
+- Performances and recordings with Paul Bley, Jimmy Giuffre, Harvie Swartz, and John LaPorta

 - Clinician and adjudicator